Ink-redible Travel Blogger Tattoos + The Meaning Behind Them

 My travel related tattoo is my 5th tattoo which I got shortly after my 21st birthday.
 I’ve always loved travelling, as I grew up travelling with my family across the United States.
 I chose this angle because I wanted to include my home country, the United States, and a majority of the other continents.
 (Sorry Asia, once 3D tattoos are available, I’ll include you too!)
 I added the word, ‘Adventure’ above because I believe anything can be an adventure, if you so choose.
 Traveling solo to the Amazon rainforest?
 Adventure!
 Driving to a new city that’s only an hour away, during which time you somehow get lost and your GPS doesn’t work?
 Adventure!
 And yes, I have made an adventure out of getting lost: a two-hour drive with my mother to Madison, Wisconsin, during which we got lost driving there and back, and ‘losing’ our parked car in the downtown area.
 After cussing for half the trip, we definitely laugh at it now!
 Needless to say, I’ve always been up for any ‘adventure’, even if it fails miserably.
 After all, they all make for great stories later!

 When I first thought about a new tattoo, I knew it had to have something to do with travel.
 I found the idea online and was certain that I really wanted that design to be on my body for the rest of my life.
-People jokingly ask: ‘do you get lost easily?’, ‘do you have order ativan canada?’, or ‘where does the arrow point to?’
+People jokingly ask: ‘do you get lost easily?’, ‘do you have trouble with directions?’, or ‘where does the arrow point to?’
 And even though the tattoo is on my upper thigh, no, the arrow does not point to my va-jay-jay -.- Yikes.
 It actually points to Southwest as in Southwest Germany – where I was born and raised – and Southwest California, which I now call home.
 The compass is surrounded by my favourite Maya Angelou quote: ‘Perhaps travel cannot prevent bigotry, but by demonstrating that all peoples cry, laugh, eat, worry, and die, it can introduce the idea that if we try and understand each other, we may even become friends.’

 While I was backpacking in Europe I had this sudden urge to get inked with something that really defined me.
-I was in Amsterdam and, of course, lorazepam mail order after two blunts.
+I was in Amsterdam and, of course, stoned after two blunts.
 I knew I wanted to get a travel tattoo, but what exactly?
 Even though my thinking capacity was slow as a turtle, I managed to find a word whose meaning precisely defined how I felt; fernweh, an ache for distant places, a craving for travel.

 My father is American and my mother is German.
 When I was little I once asked them what their favourite word in German is.
 I can’t remember what my mother told me, but I remember my father told me he loved the word wanderlust.
 Having the vocabulary of a seven-year-old I had no idea what the word meant.
 My father is a man of beautiful words though, so he went on to describe the word in the most poetic way, that I certainly can’t do justice to now many years later.
 He essentially told me that wanderlust is a feeling or desire, not to go anywhere in particular, but to just keep moving and experiencing the world around you.
 It’s a feeling of freedom, wonderment and adventure.
 Even then, at the age of seven, this explanation left me wide-eyed.
 It was something children feel everyday as they experience the world around them, and it’s a feeling that I want to follow me throughout adulthood.

 At 22 I impulsively tattooed wanderlust on my wrist during a sweltering summer day in Baltimore, Maryland.
 Many people said to me then, the feeling will subside and you’ll soon settle down so why would you get a permanent tattoo of that.
 But even now, a little over 7 years later, I still feel that same impulsive draw to travel and my restless feet have kept me wandering all over the world.
 And even if I do ‘settle’ (whatever that means!)
-I hope wanderlust is something I keep throughout adulthood – a sense of freedom and adventure, the excitement and desire to chase and experience new places, pretty views and a whole lot of lost-ness, whether it’s far away or in buy lorazepam overnight.
+I hope wanderlust is something I keep throughout adulthood – a sense of freedom and adventure, the excitement and desire to chase and experience new places, pretty views and a whole lot of lost-ness, whether it’s far away or in my own backyard.

 My tattoo is both travel and country music related.
-I am a big country lorazepam sale online and went to Vegas last year for Route 91 Harvest Festival at the end of the Strip.
+I am a big country music fan and went to Vegas last year for Route 91 Harvest Festival at the end of the Strip.
 It was as amazing as you’d expect – the sun setting over Luxor while music was blasting from Main Stage is something I’ll always remember.
 The lyrics on my tattoo are from Kacey Musgraves’ song ‘Follow Your Arrow’, the premise of which is to just be yourself, do what you want to do and don’t worry about other people – just follow your arrow wherever it points.
 This resonates with me because sometimes in life we stray from the path of being ourselves, get too caught up in other peoples’ agendas or even just get a little bit lost along the way.
 Travelling is a big part of me.
 I am extremely lucky that my parents love travelling so they took me and my brother away for long trips over our summer holidays to places like Australia, South Africa and South America.
 It shaped me into the person I am today and this tattoo is a reminder to keep following my arrow, being myself and exploring new places.

 Wanderlust.
 The idea of getting my love of the road inked permanently on my skin did appeal to me.
 Then I did my first extended trip and realised I wasn’t alone.
 Many of the travellers I met also had that wanderlust tattoo, and my desire for the tattoo started to fizzle.
 I wanted something that was unique to me, reflective of who I was then and hoped to be in the future.
 When I thought about it more, I still felt like I wanted to wander, but lust wasn’t really for me.
 So, I adjusted it.